opencv/opencv/doc/tutorials/objdetect/traincascade.markdown

  - `-num <number_of_samples>` : Number of positive samples to generate.

  - `-bgcolor <background_color>` : Background color (currently grayscale images are assumed); the background color denotes the transparent color.
 Since there might be compression artifacts, the amount of color tolerance can be specified by -bgthresh.
-All pixels withing bgcolor-bgthresh and bgcolor+bgthresh range are interpreted as transparent.
+All pixels within bgcolor-bgthresh and bgcolor+bgthresh range are interpreted as transparent.

  - `-bgthresh <background_color_threshold>`
  - `-inv` : If specified, colors will be inverted.